EdexcelChemistryExam Board Revision

 View mark scheme hint

-Discuss the role of protons and neutrons.
+Discuss protons and neutrons.

 What is meant by the term 'atomic number'?
 [2 marks]